Loading data from Object Storage to a Greenplum® data mart

 Required paid resources

-- Fee for an Object Storage bucket: Covers data storage and bucket operations (see Object Storage pricing).
+- Object Storage bucket: Use of storage, data operations (see Object Storage pricing).

 Getting started